elegant-scipy/elegant-scipy/markdown/ch5.markdown

 VI(A, B) = H(A | B) + H(B | A)
 $$

-In the segmentation context, replace "rain" and "month" with "automated segmentation" (AS) and "ground truth" (GT).
+In the segmentation context, "days" become "pixels", and "rain" and "month" become "label in automated segmentation (AS)" and "label ground truth (GT)".
 Then, the conditional entropy of AS given GT measures how much additional information we need to determine a pixel's identity in AS if we are told its identity in GT.